scottrobertson/scrutiny/README.md

-Monitor
+Scrutiny
 =======

 An agnostic monitoring system written in PHP.
-You can monitor any service, and report to any other service.
+You can Scrutiny any service, and report to any other service.

 ## Example